Fractional coloring with local demands and applications to degree-sequence bounds on the independence number: -boundedness

 Theorem~\ref{chi-bounded meta-theorem} has a number of corollaries.
 In particular, note that Theorem~\ref{local frac perfect} follows from Theorem~\ref{chi-bounded meta-theorem}.
-In~\cite{CRRS16}, Brause et al.\ proved that the weaker version of Conjecture~\ref{local reeds conj} for the independence number holds for perfect graphs.
+In~\cite[Theorem 2.6]{CRRS16}, Brause et al.\ proved that the weaker version of Conjecture~\ref{local reeds conj} for the independence number holds for perfect graphs.
 Theorem~\ref{local frac perfect} generalizes this result to its weighted version and also improves the bound.
 It also confirms Conjecture~\ref{local reeds conj} for perfect graphs.
 Theorem~\ref{local frac perfect} also implies that if $G$ is a bipartite graph, then the line graph of $G$ has an $f$-coloring if $f(uv) \leq 1/\max\{d(u), d(v)\}$ for each $uv\in E(G)$, which could be considered the local demands version of the fractional relaxation of K\" onig's Line Coloring Theorem.

-Combining Theorem~\ref{chi-bounded meta-theorem} with the main result of~\cite{CO07}, we obtain the following. \begin{corollary} If $G$ is a quasiline graph with demand function $f$ such that for each $v\in V(G)$, $f(v) \leq 2/(3\omega(v))$, then $G$ has an $f$-coloring. \end{corollary}
+A graph is \textit{quasiline} if the neighborhood of every vertex is the union of two cliques.
+Since quasiline graphs are closed under taking blowups, by combining Theorem~\ref{chi-bounded meta-theorem} with the main result of~\cite{CO07}, we obtain the following. \begin{corollary} If $G$ is a quasiline graph with demand function $f$ such that for each $v\in V(G)$, $f(v) \leq 2/(3\omega(v))$, then $G$ has an $f$-coloring. \end{corollary}

-Combining Theorem~\ref{chi-bounded meta-theorem} with the main result of~\cite{CS10}, we obtain the following. \begin{corollary} If $G$ is a claw-free graph with independence number at least three, and if $f$ is a demand function for $G$ such that for each $v\in V(G)$, $f(v) \leq 1 / (2\omega(v))$, then $G$ has an $f$-coloring. \end{corollary}
+The \textit{claw} is the graph $K_{1, 3}$.
+Since claw-free graphs with independence number at least three are closed under taking blowups, by combining Theorem~\ref{chi-bounded meta-theorem} with the main result of~\cite{CS10}, we obtain the following. \begin{corollary} If $G$ is a claw-free graph with independence number at least three, and if $f$ is a demand function for $G$ such that for each $v\in V(G)$, $f(v) \leq 1 / (2\omega(v))$, then $G$ has an $f$-coloring. \end{corollary}

-It is natural to ask if there are other local-fractionally $\chi$-bounded classes of graphs, and if so, what is their optimal local-fractional $\chi$-bounding function.
-In Section~\ref{edge coloring section}, we prove such results about line graphs, and in Section~\ref{conclusion section}, we consider total graphs.
+It is natural to ask if there are other natural local-fractionally $\chi$-bounded classes of graphs, and if so, what is their optimal local-fractional $\chi$-binding function.
+There are several classes mentioned at the beginning of this section that would be interesting to explore.
+In Section~\ref{edge coloring section}, we prove such results about line graphs, and Conjecture~\ref{local fractional TCC} concerns total graphs.